Tranks27/webscraper_for_analytics/README.md

 # webscraper_for_analytics
-Scrape data from Neds betting website and extract desired data into MySQL server tables for analysis.
+Scrape data from a betting website and extract desired data into MySQL server tables for analysis.
 Strategies analysed are as shown here.
 <img src="/strategies.png" alt="Current Strategies"/>

 Uses Selenium, Python and MySQL